 2. Choosing to Exclude Coverage in the US

-International health insurance offer medical coverage all around the globe.
+International health insurance offers medical coverage all around the globe.
 However, most plans will either include or exclude medical treatment in the USA, which is probably the most expensive place to obtain medical treatment.
 Choosing to exclude medical coverage in the US will lower your premium significantly.
 The Cigna global medical plan we offer will only charge a slight premium for USA coverage if you are a US citizen.

 3. Payment Method

 At some insurance companies, paying premiums quarterly or monthly are generally more expensive than paying full annual premium up front.
-For example, at Allianz Partners, premiums paid quarterly are generally 4% more expensive and can be 5% more if you choose to pay monthly.
+For example, at Allianz Partners, premiums paid quarterly are typically 4% more expensive and can be 5% more if you choose to pay monthly.

 4. Leaving out Extra Medical Options

 Dental plans, maternity plans and out-patient plans are a number of extras added on to your plan to meet your family’s specific needs.
 For example, Cigna Global Health Options offer the flexibility of additional modules such as international outpatient, international vision & dental, international health & well being and medical evacuation to build your custom plan.
 Some plans will charge extra if you want maternity coverage, which has a 12 month waiting period.
-In some countries dental and out-patient medical costs can be very low, so you may want to self-insure these expenses.
+In some countries dental and out-patient medical costs can be very low, so you may wish to to self-insure these expenses.

 5. Level of Medical Coverage

-Our firm offer many different international health insurance plans for expatriates of any nationality across the world.
+Our firm offers many different international health insurance plans for expatriates of any nationality across the world.
 We also offer excellent service before and after you purchase your international health insurance plan.
 Our firm is also very experienced in sourcing group plans for multinational firms with 2 or more expats.
 If you have questions about our international medical insurance plans or you want to discuss your unique needs and produce a customized expat quote, please contact us or complete the quote form.

 For more information, please view our video “How to lower your health insurance premiums”: